sfcdsfcd/ResumoGPT/README.md

 ## Usage

-1. Run `npm install` to install dependencies.
+1. Navigate to the `frontend` directory and run `npm install` to install dependencies.
-2. Execute `npm run dev` to start Vite in watch mode.
+2. Execute `npm run dev` inside `frontend` to start Vite in watch mode.
 3. Open `chrome://extensions`, enable **Developer mode** and choose **Load unpacked**.
-4. Select the `build` directory to load the extension.
+4. Select the `frontend/build` directory to load the extension.
 5. When prompted, provide your OpenAI API token in the popup.

 ## Build